mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UI.md

 `Open URL ...` should bring up a dialog that allows a user to enter a movie URL.
 This is the same behavior as `Open Location` in Apple's QuickTime player.

-The `port` number at the bottom is the port that Sharktopoda is listening too for incoming UPD commands.
+The `port` number at the bottom displayes the port that Sharktopoda is listening to for incoming UPD commands.
 It can be changed in _Preferences_.

 ## Preferences